pmean/classes/biostats-1/05/src/simon-5501-05-directions.md

 ## Question 1

 Calculate descriptive statistics for gestational age (mean, standard deviation, minimum, and maximum) and count the number of missing values.
-Interpet these results.
+Interpret these results.

 ## Question 2